 Download and complete this application.
 Deadlines for applications are June 15 for the fall semester, October 15 for the spring semester, and March 15 for the summer semester.
 Completed applications must be faxed or mailed to the CCBI Internship Coordinator as listed on the application prior to the appropriate deadline.

-***The 2014 Fall Semester application submission deadline has closed.***
+***The 2015 Spring Semester application submission deadline has closed.***

 What is the selection process?

 After the listed deadline, all intern applicants will be notified of their consideration by email.
 Applications received will be screened and ranked by degree type and degree program.

 A preliminary background will be completed on applicants to include a criminal history check and a driving records check.